DmitryBondarenko1/solid-spoon/Console.md

 Go to **Settings** -> **Editor** -> **Color Scheme**.

-And select a Color Scheme you want to edit from the **Scheme** dropdown list.
+Select a Color Scheme you want to further edit from the **Scheme** dropdown list.
 Note that here you also have the ability to **Export** and **Import** Color Schemes.
 Schemes are saved in .icls, .jar or .xml format.

 Once set up, you can easily switch to a desired scheme in the main screen of IntelliJ IDEA.
 To switch between schemes, choose **View** -> **Quick Switch Scheme** in the main menu.
-In the pop-up window that opens select the desired scheme (Colors and Fonts, Code Style, etc.).
+In the pop-up window that opens, select the desired scheme (Colors and Fonts, Code Style, etc.).
 In the suggestion list, click the desired option.

 **Customizing Console Font**

-Once you selected a color scheme, you can proceed to configure a console font.
+Once you selected a Color Scheme, you can proceed to configure a console font.
 Navigate to the **Console Font** section where you can define preferred font style, size, spacing, and other font parameters.
 While **Font**, **Size**, **Line Spacing** parameters are self-explanatory, **Fallback Font** parameter is used to display symbols not supported by the main font.
 As you make your settings, font example is instantly shown in the preview screen at the bottom of the menu.

 **Customizing Console Colors**

-Navigate to the colors settings in the **Console Colors** menu.
-Here you can define how different messages in the console will look like by changing their color, font, and apply effects.
+Next, navigate to the colors settings in the **Console Colors** menu.
+Here you can individually configure color, font style, and highlighting rules for input, error, and output messages.
 Additionally, you can also define ANSI and Log Console colors.

 **To customize console color**

-Select the desired console area you want to customize.
-See below for the available options.
+Select the desired console area you want to customize, see table below for the available options.

 |Console Area|  Description|
 |--|--|